Close Menu

 Ultimately, Love Life Season 1 offer an entertaining, well-acted, sometimes emotionally gripping romantic comedy with plenty of potential in both the season and the concept overall.
 However, its trite plots and relatable scenarios are not balanced with anything creative or original enough to help it reach a status beyond simply good destruction from real-life emotional baggage.
 At least, not yet.

-Love Life Season 1 is streaming exclusively on MAX (formerly HBO Max).
+Love Life Season 1 was removed from MAX (formerly HBO Max) in 2022.

 • 7/10